manhbeo/cDDPM/README.md

-Implementation of https://arxiv.org/pdf/2006.11239.pdf (DDPM paper), with dependent on the input text.
+Implementation of https://arxiv.org/pdf/2207.12598.pdf (Classifier-free Diffusion Guidance paper), with dependent on the input text.